maibloom/iso/README.md

 ## ⚠️ IMPORTANT: MAI BLOOM OS IS IN EARLY STAGES! ⚠️

-Please be aware that Mai Bloom OS is **highly experimental** and under active development.
+Please be aware that Mai Bloom OS is **highly experimental** and under development.
 You may encounter bugs, unexpected behavior, or incomplete features.

 **We strongly recommend:**